boutproject/BOUT-dev/manual/sphinx/user_docs/installing.rst

 .. _sec-getting-started:

 This section goes through the process of getting, installing, and starting to run BOUT++.

+The quickest way to get started is to use a pre-built binary.
+These take care of all dependencies, configuration and compilation.
+See section :ref:`sec-prebuiltinstall`.

+The remainder of this section will go through the following steps to manually install BOUT++.
 Only the basic functionality needed to use BOUT++ is described here; the next section (:ref:`sec-advancedinstall`) goes through more advanced options, configurations for particular machines, and how to fix some common problems.

-This section will go through the following steps:

 #. :ref:`Obtaining a copy of BOUT++ <sec-obtainbout>`